indoor-industry/CN/README.md

 # Monte Carlo simulation of the 2D Ising model

-Using the Metropolis-Hastings algorithm
+Using a variation Metropolis-Hastings algorithm in a complex network setting The code works for square, triangular and hexagonal lattice types and also for a random Erdos-Renyi graph (work in progress)

-ising.py gives a visual simulation (or energy plot) of a 2d grid iding model to test for parameter values such as J and beta
+ising_v3.py gives a visual simulation (or energy plot) of a 2d grid iding model to test for consistency tests of the other scripts

-ising_network_plot.py saves in time_ev snapshots of an ising network
+ising_network_plot_v5.py saves in time_ev snapshots of an evolving ising network

-ising_network_nrg.py sweeps trough values of beta and plots the time evolution of energy/lattice site ising_network_nrg_opt.py is faster
+ising_network_nrg_v8.py sweeps trough values of beta and plots various parameters against temperature

-clustering.py creates a new graph with only clusters of neighbours with same spins, to calculate relevant network parameters

-Typical values of constants:
-T usually from 0 to 1e3 K
-set k=1 (then T is measured in terms of eV) since beta=1/T: beta goes from 1e-3 K^(-1) to inf K^(-1) but since k=1e-4eV/K, if set to 1 this implies 1 K^(-1)=1e4 eV^(-1)
-hence notice beta in the code will be given in values ranging from 10 ev^(-1) to inf ev^(-1)

-meanwhile J usually around 1e-4 (magnetic interaction)

-for T=0.1    beta=    10
-for T=  1    beta=    1
-for T=  10   beta=  0.1
-for T=  100  beta= 0.01
-for T=  1000 beta=0.001
+ising_network_nrg_time_v3.py plots magnetisation and energy in time

+ising_network_double_plots_v3.py plots a 2D colormap of energy and magnetisation in both T and external field B

+ising_network_clustering_v6.py plots the clustered version of the network after equilibrium is reached The clustered version of the network is the one in which only edges between equal spins are kept, hence it shows clusters of aligned spins

+ising_network_clustering_sweep_v2.py plots some network parameters of the clustered network against temperature

+ising_network_clustering_doublesweep_v2.py is similar to double_plots above but for the clustered network

+weighted_network_plot_v2.py creates a fully connected network of nodes with edges the average correlation in time and trough the lattice between spins

+weighted_network_doucle_plots_v2.py as above but with density

+correlation_lenght.py plots and fits the correlation in a specific temperature and fits it to an exponential to find the correlation lenght (work in progress)

+correlation_lenght sweeps speak for themselves